Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/migrationGuides.md

             </td>
             <td width="163" valign="top">
                 <p align="right">
-                    It’s an attribute on BlobClient, you can instanciate a BlobClient and call blob_client.url to get the url.
+                    It’s an attribute on BlobClient, you can instantiate a BlobClient and call blob_client.url to get the url.
                 </p>
             </td>